Get the Newsletter Every Other Friday!

 Modeling our own healthy digital habits (yes, that includes parents!)

-Secondly, we can teach them about the importance of digital wellness and what that encompasses, such as taking care of our mental and physical health.
+We can teach tweens and teens about the importance of digital wellness and what that encompasses, such as taking care of our mental and physical health.
 We can encourage kids and students to take breaks from technology and engage in non-digital activities.

 Start a conversation: Ask your child what they’re doing online and discuss passive vs. active tech use.